oskarflygare/quartz/content/blog/Developing an appreciation for the process of research.md

 ---
 created: 2023-08-24
-updated: 2023-09-01
+updated: 2023-09-04
 tags:
   - writing/blog
 draft:
 ---
 As a student, it was easy for me to fall in love with the idea of life as an academic: being able to think about and discuss interesting ideas with smart colleagues, having almost unlimited freedom over when and how and where you do your work, and working on important problems that could lead to substantial changes in how we assess and treat mental disorders.
 But just as in any other line of work, it's in the day-to-day work where these things happen.
-So in order to find long-term fulfilment and success in academia, it is worthwhile to invest in the core activities and develop an appreciation for the processes involved.
+So in order to find long-term fulfilment and success in academia, it is worthwhile to develop skills in the [[Core activities]]  that appear over and over again.
+But how do you find the time and energy to do so with an already full schedule?
+By exploring the ways in which these activities are enjoyable.

 > But liking the idea of being a novelist is not enough; you have to like the actual work of novel-writing if you're going to be good at it [...] - Paul Graham [[How to Do What You Love]]

-Reading, writing, and doing analyses are central to all research projects and publications in my field.
-Here's what I enjoy about these core processes, and some tactics I employ to continue my development.
 # Core processes
 ## Reading
 I appreciate reading when it nurtures my curiosity, when it develops my taste for good research and writing, and when it provides answers to questions I have.
 ### Reading to nurture curiosity
 I try to read things that challenge my current view of the world, and research from other fields than my own.
 Sometimes I encounter new insights that are directly applicable to my own work, and almost always there is new information that I can use to challenge and develop my own ideas.
-You can cross-pollinate your own work with ideas from other fields, and translate those insights by analogy.
+You can use [[Cross-pollination]] to enrich your work with ideas from other fields.
 ### Reading to develop taste
 Reading gives me a sense of the field, where things are currently and where they may be heading.
 What's the current dominant paradigms and theories?
 Who are the thought leaders, the individuals/groups currently doing the best work?
-Why is someone's writing appealing, why is this particular article convincing?
+Why is someone's writing appealing, why is this particular article convincing? [[Actively developing your taste in your field of work will help you select projects]].
 ### Reading to answer questions
-Sometimes I read with a clear goal in mind.
+[[A sustainable way to keep up with the research literature is to read with a goal in mind]].
 I might read something to write a detailed critique in an introduction or use as inspiration for a study of my own.
 Other times I read research from an adjacent field to remix into your my research, perhaps a new statistical method or theoretical approach.
 ## Writing
 There is no way to do academic work without writing.
 A lot of writing.
 All the common academic activities are done through writing: seminars, manuscripts, grant proposals, lectures, collaboration efforts...